EVENTS, PROGRAMS & EDUCATIONAL OPPORTUNITIES

 4-H Horse Program Goals

-- To develop leadership abilities, build character, and assume citizenship responsibilities.
+The purposes of this program are to encourage 4-H members:- To develop leadership abilities, build character, and assume citizenship responsibilities.

 - To experience the pride of owning a horse or pony and be responsible for its management.